Employee Theft Guide for Small Business: What It Is & How to Prevent It

 - Over two years, one of your inattentive managers, Jack, approved the time sheets of Allen without verifying whether Allen really worked.

-- Allen manually entered the time sheets into a spreadsheet that he gave to Jack every two weeks.
-Allen only worked five days per week, but Jack didn’t notice that Allen routinely added hours for days he didn’t work.
+- Allen manually entered the time into a spreadsheet he gave Jack every two weeks.
+Allen only worked five days per week, but Jack didn’t notice that he routinely added hours for days he didn’t work.

-- During the course of a routine HR audit, Allen’s time sheet discrepancy was uncovered.
+- During a routine HR audit, Allen’s time sheet discrepancy was uncovered.

-- Because of the length of time this was going on and the number of hours Allen falsified, your company overpaid Allen $65,000 plus thousands more in employment and business taxes.
+- Because of how long this was going on and the number of hours Allen falsified, your company overpaid Allen $15,000 plus thousands more in employment and business taxes.

-You may not want to get involved in a time-consuming legal battle with a now-former employee, but that’s a substantial amount of money your company has lost, and other employees may take advantage of the situation if you don’t make clear that your company will not stand for this type of behavior.
+You are now in a position where you must terminate an employee, discipline the manager, and potentially sue for fraud.
+You may not want to get involved in a time-consuming legal battle with a now-former employee—but that’s a substantial amount of money your company has lost, and other employees may take advantage of the situation if you don’t make clear that your company will not stand for this type of behavior.

-Having routine audits is a great way to discover fraud at your company.
-Having unannounced audits will prevent some employees from disguising their misdeeds.
+Having routine audits is a great way to discover fraud at your company, but going even further with random, unannounced audits will prevent some employees from disguising their misdeeds.

 The following tips will help in a successful audit.